the-lords-of-the-roombas/laser-tag/report/project3/project3.rst

 with a minimal interface, which allows to easily test them individually, and which was useful during development while experimenting with their placement within the entire system.

+In the diagram below, the base station and the robot subsystems are represented by rectangles with bold continous outline.
+The rectangles with dotted outlines represent data.
+Green arrows represent wireless communication, red arrows represent wired serial communication, and blue arrows represent data flow internal to the robot system (RTOS services, shared memory, etc...):

 .. image:: architecture-out.svg